CAPCOMIN/UprrWebApp/README.md

 # cfaProj

-Research on User Profile and Resource Recommendation of Online Learning Platform Based on Collaborative Filtering Algorithm.
+Research on User Portrait and Resource Recommendation of Online Learning Platform Based on Collaborative Filtering Algorithm.

-Funding for College Students' Practice Innovation Project.
+Funding by College Students' Practice Innovation Project.